AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 >[!NOTE]
 >
-> DWH tables and views cannot be removed from physically linked DWH databases / schemas (its first parent).
+> DWH tables and views cannot be removed from physically linked DWH databases / schemas.

 **Parameters**